gregmsanderson/fly-hello-laravel-db-replay/README.md

-## Build, deploy and run this application on Fly
+# Use a multi-region database in a Laravel application

-In this guide we'll learn how to make a Laravel application that uses the `fly-replay` header to improve its performance when using a database.
+In this guide we'll learn how to use Fly's ability to [replay requests](https://fly.io/blog/globally-distributed-postgres/) in order to improve performance of a Laravel application.

-We will tell Laravel to use a read replica for queries that simply involve fetching data.
+We will use a read replica for queries that only involve fetching data.
 The read replica is much closer to the application and so has much lower latency.
-For queries that involve writing to the database, we will tell Laravel that it should _replay_ those requests in a different region: the region the primary database is located in.
+For queries that involve writing to the database, we will get Laravel to _replay_ those requests in a different region: the region the primary database is located in.

-**Note:** To avoid replicating the steps here to package a general Laravel application to run on Fly's global application platform, please see [fly-hello-laravel](https://github.com/gregmsanderson/fly-hello-laravel).
-This guide assumes you have already added those necessary files (such as a `Dockerfile`) to make it ready to run on Fly's platform, and only documents the changes needed to use a multi-region database.
+**Note:** To avoid replicating the steps needed to package a Laravel application to run on Fly's global application platform, please see [fly-hello-laravel](https://github.com/gregmsanderson/fly-hello-laravel).

+This guide assumes you have _already_ added the files needed to package it ready to run on Fly's platform.
+It documents the changes needed to use a multi-region database and then goes onto demonstrate using them within a sample application.

 ***

+### Required changes

 You will need to make the following changes: